MailTape/MailTape-v1/_posts/2014-06-22-Grandbrothers.md

 #Their morning selection

 ## Nils Frahm - Re
-_Grand Brothers:_ **"**Nils' music has always been a big inspiration to us - his way of combining sadness with beauty is simply brilliant.
+_Grandbrothers:_ **"**Nils' music has always been a big inspiration to us - his way of combining sadness with beauty is simply brilliant.
 Imagine this song on a rainy sunday, you're slightly hung over, you don't want to see anyone... you'll feel happier - or sadder - probably both...**"**

 ## Jono McCleery - Ballade
-_Grand Brothers:_ **"**After you've woken up hardly, this song has the perfect flow to get through the day.
+_Grandbrothers:_ **"**After you've woken up hardly, this song has the perfect flow to get through the day.
 And that voice...**"**

 ## Grey Reverend - Nightingale
-_Grand Brothers:_ **"**This one should be on everyone's alarm clock.
+_Grandbrothers:_ **"**This one should be on everyone's alarm clock.
 After the first ten seconds of that catchy intro you should instantly get up, make yourself a cup of coffee and enjoy your day.**"**

 <p id="outroduction">
 That’s all folks!
 A big thank to [Grandbrothers](https://www.facebook.com/grandbrothers "Grandbrothers Facebook") for their selection and to Mirka Pflüger for the photo.
 Thanks for listening, enjoy your sunday !